bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="Currently, menus may be toggled open/close"
   alt="Currently, menus may be toggled open/close." />

-So that when we click on these, they open and we can open them and we can close them.
+<p>So that when we click on these, they open and we can open them and we
+can close them.
 But now the challenge is we want to reduce cognitive load by making it so that our user isn&apos;t faced with too many menu options at once.
-So we want to only show one menu options at the time.
+So we want to only show one menu options at the time.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 93. challenge 6 answer (58) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">